WHY are the QHY600 monochrome CMOS cameras more expensive than models from other manufacturers that also use the Sony IMX 455 BSI CMOS sensor?

 The internal image memory

-The QHY 600 has an internal DDR 3 image memory with a capacity of 1 Gbyte.
-Thus the available memory is 4 x larger than in the cameras with IMX 455 sensor of the co-suppliers.
+The QHY 600 has an internal DDR 3 image memory with a capacity of 1 or 2 Gbyte.
+Thus the available memory is 4 to 8x larger than in the cameras with IMX 455 sensor of the co-suppliers.
 What does this mean for the photographer?

 The extremely large number of individual pixels of the latest generation of CMOS sensors leads to an increased memory requirement, both for temporary intermediate storage and permanent storage on the computer.
 For example, the QHY600 Photo Sony IMX 455 sensor generates about 120 MB of data per frame.
 The transfer of such large amounts of data necessarily requires that the camera itself has a sufficiently large internal buffer memory.